roatienza/C-Programming/Experiments/PointerArithmetic/README.md

 `bwf`

-(Bonus) Using a pointer to the end of a string (the null), print the string in reverse.
+2. Using a pointer to the end of a string (the null), print the string in reverse.